5 Best Fuel Cards for Small Businesses in 2026

 • Less appealing if your main goal is to maximize fuel-only discounts

-How does the Edenred Essentials Card compare to other fuel cards?
+How does the Edenred Essentials Card compare with other fuel cards?

 Edenred Essentials is best seen as an all-round vehicle expense card rather than a pure fuel discount play.
 Backed by Visa, it’s accepted almost anywhere card payments are taken and can cover fuel, tolls, parking, and maintenance on a single card.